verneh/DS/ChurnModelling/Readme.md

 Used streamlit to build the multipage web app.
 Inspired by [[Nancy Chelaru's notebook]](https://github.com/nchelaru/random-forest-streamlit/blob/master/app.py)

-Requirements
+**Requirements**

-aside from the usual, pandas, numpy, matplotlib, scikit-learn, we also have:
+aside from the usual, pandas, numpy, matplotlib, scikit-learn, seaborn, we also have:

-joblib
 plotly
 streamlit
+scipy
+xgboost

 Will continuously update this kernel.
 For rfc_model.pickle, it's 256 MB. you can redo it on your laptop, computer, google colab or whatnot.